 Some of these roads are quite acceptable at low speeds, others become severely rutted after bad weather or just neglect.

-Every map we've used is in part out of date - meaning that some of the roads marked as unsurfaced, are now surfaced.
+Every map we've used is in part out of date - meaning that some of the roads marked as unsurfaced are now surfaced.
 Ask at a village before the start of such a route if you wish to know; however, opinions given about the suitability of an unsurfaced road can vary enormously from your own once you try it!

 You should know that the roads in Crete and Greece vary in their quality and state of repair.
-Major cities are generally connected by national highways (with maximum speed of 80km/h), smaller towns and villages by country roads (with maximum speed of 45km/h).
+Major cities are generally connected by national highways (with a maximum speed of 80km/h), smaller towns and villages by country roads (with a maximum speed of 45km/h).

 There is a continuous program of improvement and maintenance going on, and the construction is being extended all the time.

-As concerns the southern part, most of the roads are country roads, as this part is considered "virgin" and not projected so much to the mass tourism.
+As concerns the southern part, most of the roads are country roads, as this part is considered "virgin" and not projected so much to mass tourism.
 National Country Roads are two lanes going in opposite directions separated by a double white line.